 Sellers who don’t account for seasonality often find themselves facing a myriad of problems as a result.
 For example, many new Amazon arbitrage sellers over-purchase seasonal products and then struggle with inventory management and unnecessarily high Amazon FBA or storage fees during the off season.
 In other cases sellers might disregard seasonal variation in sales and then find themselves facing immense cash flow crunches when customer demand rapidly.

-Common Ecommerce Seasonal Events
+Common eCommerce Seasonal Events

-While the season changes periodically and there are many holidays throughout a calendar year, certain events hold more significant influence on ecommerce marketplaces.
+While the season changes periodically and there are many holidays throughout a calendar year, certain events hold more significant influence on eCommerce marketplaces.
 These high-priority events help to dictate shopping trends and customer behavior, so we’ve compiled a list of seasonal events to be aware of:

 Amazon Prime Day